SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * sync redirections as list

+* support custom part/field sync as part of a particular content type

 * deleting taxonomy in page doesn't remove from graph

 * preview pages app could use the synced publish/unpublish later data to give the user a timeline control sto show a preview of the page at a particular point in time